import psychopg2

 package, which is painful to configure.1

-Let’s imagine you’ve created a data science project that pulls data from a database.
+Imagine you’ve created a data science project that pulls data from a database.
 When you’re actively working on the project, it’s easy for you to provide credentials as needed to the database.
-But what happens when you deploy that project to production and you’re not sitting there to provide credentials?
+But, what happens when you deploy that project to production and you’re not sitting there to provide credentials?

 In some cases, it will be acceptable to create or use a service account, which is a non-human account that exists to hold permissions for a project.
 You might want to use a service account to limit the project’s permissions to exactly what it needs or to be able to manage the project’s permissions independently of the humans involved.

-In the most restrictive case, you’ll actually have to use the credentials of the person who’s viewing the content and pass those along.
-This last option is much harder than the other two.
+In the most restrictive case, you’ll have to use the credentials of the person viewing the content and pass those along.
+This last option is much more complex than the other two.

 Some data sources come in the form of an API.

-It’s common to have Python or R packages that wrap APIs, so you just write Python or R code without needing to think about the API underneath.
-The usage of these patterns often looks similar to databases – you create and use a connection object that stores the connection details.
-If your API has a package like this, you should just use it.
+It’s common to have Python or R packages that wrap APIs, so you write Python or R code without thinking about the API underneath.
+Using these patterns often looks similar to databases – you create and use a connection object that stores the connection details.
+If your API has a package like this, you should use it.

 There’s increasingly good tooling to auto-generate packages based on API documentation, so you may never have to write an API wrapper package by hand.
 It’s still helpful to understand how it works.

-If you find yourself having to call an API directly, you can use the {requests}
+If you have to call an API directly, you can use the {requests}

 package in Python or {httr2}